BentoBoxWorld/docs/docs/index.md

 BentoBox is a platform plugin for island-style games like AcidIsland or BSkyBlock.
 It provides features such a island creation, team management, protection, etc. These games and features are added to BentoBox via addons that are like mini-plugins.
 Admins can customize their server to have exactly what games and features they want.

+## Game Modes

+BentoBox supports the following game modes:

+- BSkyBlock - our version of SkyBlock and sequel to ASkyBlock.
+- AcidIsland - survive in a sea of acid!
+- CaveBlock - mining, mining, mining!
+- SkyGrid - a terrifying grid of blocks!

+Others to come!

 ## Getting started
 - [Install BentoBox](BentoBox/Install-Bentobox)
 - [FAQ](FAQ)